holderdeord/hdo-site/README.md

     $ sudo dpkg -i elasticsearch.deb

+By default, elasticsearch may cluster with other nodes on the same network, which may cause problems.
+To avoid this, use a unique name for the `cluster.name` setting in `/etc/elasticsearch/elasticsearch.yml`.

 ### Database

 To allow Rails to connect, edit /etc/postgresql/9.1/main/pg_hba.conf as root and change the line for Unix domain socket from "peer" to "trust":